sqasimalis/sqasimalis/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=sqasimalis)

-I am a Junior Software Engineer (iOS Developer).
 I love programming, photography and traveling.

 **Languages and Tools:**